twocentstudios/tinykittenstv/README.md

 ## Getting started

-1. Clone the repo. `$ git clone git://github.com/twocentstudios/tinykittenstv.git`
+1. Clone the repo. `$ git clone git://github.com/twocentstudios/tinykittenstv.git`.
+1. Install the gems. `$ bundle install` (n.b. `cocoapods-expert-difficulty` may not be necessary after the tvOS beta period).
-1. Install the pods. `$ pod install`
+1. Install the pods. `$ pod install`.
 1. Open `tinykittenstv.xcworkspace`.
 1. Build!
 1. Optional: Change `accountId` in `AppDelegate.swift` to the account id of your favorite Livestream account.